zj-zhang/p2l/README.md

 # P2L

-This is the codebase for the paper [Prompt-to-Leaderboard: Prompt-Adaptive LLM Evaluations](https://arxiv.org/pdf/2502.14855).
+This is the codebase for the paper [Prompt-to-Leaderboard](https://arxiv.org/pdf/2502.14855).

 ## Abstract
 Language model evaluations typically rely on aggregated metrics like accuracy or human preference, averaging across users and prompts.
 This averaging obscures user- and prompt-specific variations in model performance.